California’s State Nutrition

 In 2022, SNAC launched an initiative to target policy changes that support gardening at the local level.
 Recognizing the many health benefits of community gardens, the council developed a toolkit for local policymakers to develop and sustain gardens in their communities.

-Detailed information about the initiative can be found on the Community Gardens Initiative page and the resources listed below will be available for download soon:
+Detailed information about the initiative can be found on the Community Gardens Initiative page and the resources listed below are available for download: